DanielVanNoord/Alpaca-CoverCalibrator/README.md

 This supports Open API / Swagger on the /swagger URL.
 Please note that the Open API / Swagger documentation on ASCOM-Standards.org should be considered canonical.

+The driver / libraries are designed to run on Windows, Linux and Mac.
+For details on the .Net 5 supported OS versions see https://github.com/dotnet/core/blob/master/release-notes/5.0/5.0-supported-os.md.

+Because the device UI is written in HTML / CSS and uses Blazor all it needs is a modern web browser.
+It will launch a browser on the host system (if one is available) and is accessible to other systems on the same network.

 ## Projects

 * Alpaca.CoverCalibrator is an ASP.Net Core project (.Net 5.0).
 It exposes the Alpaca REST API and contains a Blazor web ui for device control and configuration.
 It uses the cross platform ASCOM Standard libraries to provide logging and configuration.
 It supports cookie authentication for the Blazor UI and basic http auth and cookie auth for the Alpaca REST API.